How to Write a Great Christmas Greeting to the Child You Sponsor

 Christmas is such a special time of year for Christians when we reflect on the miraculous birth of our Saviour.
 Jesus is both the message and the promise that ‘God is with us’.
 The Apostle John writes in chapter 1 of his gospel: “The Word became flesh and dwelt among us.”

 Share this wonderful message of love, which the Christmas story is all about.
-Tell them what customs you enjoy when celebrating Christmas.
+Tell the child you sponsor what customs you enjoy when celebrating Christmas.
 You can also ask them how they like to mark the occasion.

 Christmas is a great opportunity to send an updated family photo to the child you sponsor.

 Perhaps you haven’t sent a photo of yourself before, or maybe your family has grown since the last one you sent.
-Send a fun snap of your household, which the child you sponsor will be delighted to receive.
+They'll be delighted to receive a fun snap of your household.

-Remind your sponsored child of the good news of Christmas by adding one of these beautiful Christmas Bible verses to your message.
+Remind the child you sponsor of the good news of Christmas by adding one of these beautiful Christmas Bible verses to your message.

 Isaiah 9:6 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful Counsellor, Mighty God, Everlasting Father, Prince of Peace.